IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

-getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igNumericEditor.|This method is renamed to `editorContainter` to better communicate what it does. paste|Used to paste text at location of caret.|This is renamed to `insert` and the `txt` parameter is renamed to `string` as it is a numeric string of characters. remove|This was used to remove editor from its parent element, but keeps the rest of functionality|This method is not supported. removeListItem|Used to remove item from list.|This method is removed.
+getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igNumericEditor.|This method is renamed to `editorContainter` to better communicate what it does. paste|Used to paste text at location of caret.|This is renamed to `insert` and the `txt` parameter is renamed to `string` as it is a string of characters. remove|This was used to remove editor from its parent element, but keeps the rest of functionality|This method is not supported. removeListItem|Used to remove item from list.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. removeListItemAt|Used to remove item from list at index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. select|Used to select text in editor.
 Valid parameters: `sel0`, `sel1`, `val`|`sel0` is renamed to `start` and `sel1` is renamed to `end` to prevent exchanging the two parameters.